PaulioRandall/svelte-gds-design-system/README.md

 ## Organisation by feature

 In SvelteKit, the page layout is organised hierarchically as folders reflecting the URL paths.
-This is an example of _organisation by feature (or by slice)_.
-This is an alternative to _organisation by layer_ which has historically been favoured in Web development and Web API code bases.
+This is an example of _organisation by feature (or by slice)_. _Organisation by layer_ has historically been favoured in Web development and Web API code bases.

 The real difference is in what concerns each separates and how they separate them: